Adaptive partition Factor Analysis: Adaptive partition factor analysis

 Identifiability of factor models is an overarching issue.
-While these models are appealing in revealing possible interpretable relationships between a small set of latent factors and multivariate observations---even with complex dependency structures---this interpretability comes at a cost: factor analytic models \change{lack identifiability} in fundamental ways.
+While these models are appealing in revealing possible interpretable relationships between a small set of latent factors and multivariate observations---even with complex dependency structures---this interpretability comes at a cost: factor analytic models {lack identifiability} in fundamental ways.
 For instance, loadings are not identifiable due to rotation, sign and permutation invariance.
-Rotational invariance refers to the transformation of loadings and factors by an orthogonal matrix, sign switching arises because one can simultaneously change the signs of certain elements without affecting the overall structure, while permutation invariance occurs because there is no intrinsic ordering in the factor loading matrix columns. \change{ See \cite{papastamoulis2022identifiability} \cite{xu2023identifiable} \cite{fruhwirth2024sparse} for a comprehensive review.}
+Rotational invariance allows transformation of loadings and factors by an orthogonal matrix, sign invariance arises when simultaneous sign changes leave the structure unchanged, and permutation invariance reflects the lack of intrinsic ordering in loading matrix columns. { See \cite{papastamoulis2022identifiability} \cite{xu2023identifiable} \cite{fruhwirth2024sparse} for a comprehensive review.}